nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 it from the MAC (the ``ns3::FrameExchangeManager`` object) and sending them onto the ``ns3::YansWifiChannel`` to which it is attached.
 It is also responsible to receive packets from that channel, and, if reception is deemed to have been successful, to pass them up to the MAC.

 The energy of the signal intended to be received is calculated from the transmission power and adjusted based on the Tx gain of the transmitter, Rx gain of the receiver, and any path loss propagation model in effect.

 Class ``ns3::WifiPhyStateHelper`` manages the state machine of the PHY layer, and allows other objects to hook as *listeners* to monitor PHY state.
 The main use of listeners is for the MAC layer to know when the PHY is busy or not (for transmission and collision avoidance).

-The PHY layer can be in one of seven states:
+The PHY layer can be in one of these states:

 #.
 TX: the PHY is currently transmitting a signal on behalf of its associated
    MAC
 #.
 RX: the PHY is synchronized on a signal and is waiting until it has received
    its last bit to forward it to the MAC.
 #.
-IDLE: the PHY is not in the TX, RX, or CCA_BUSY states.
+CCA_BUSY: the PHY is issuing a PHY-CCA.indication(BUSY) indication for the primary channel.
 #.
-CCA_BUSY: the PHY is not in TX or RX state but the measured energy is higher than the energy detection threshold.
+IDLE: the PHY is not in the TX, RX, or CCA_BUSY states.
 #.
 SWITCHING: the PHY is switching channels.
 #.
 SLEEP: the PHY is in a power save mode and cannot send nor receive frames.
 #.
 OFF: the PHY is powered off and cannot send nor receive frames.